Nemesys-Insights/ExcelUpliftRatingTool/README.md

 The followings steps only have to be completed the first time the program is installed.

 1. Open a command prompt instance inside the project directory where this readme file is located.
-    - Open the project directory in the File Explorer.
+    - Navigate to the project directory in the File Explorer.
 Then type "cmd" in the address bar and a command prompt window will open in the correct location.
 2. Type or paste `python -m venv venv` into the command prompt window and then hit the enter key.
 This will create a python virtual environment in the project directory.
 3. Type or paste `.\venv\Scripts\activate` into the command prompt window, and then hit the enter key.
 This will activate the virtual environment you just created.
 4. Type or paste `pip install -r requirements.txt` into the command prompt window, and then hit the enter key.
 This will install the python modules required for the project.